BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

 The data folder contains sub-folders containing each of the separate datasets (census, household_pulse_surveys, income_restricted, property, rent_smart, along with a zip file for approved building permits).
 The sub-folders then contain multiple files that segregate the respective data into year-wise information.

-The notebooks folder contains our notebooks.
+The notebooks folder contains our ipynb notebooks.
+Each notebook is titled with a name that corresponds to the dataset it contains analysis for.
+For example, d7-CensusData corresponds to the files in the data/census folder.

-An orientation or roadmap to the repo.
-How is it organized?
-Where are the project early insights located?
-In which notebook?
-Don't make us have to hunt through folders and scripts to figure out where the exploratory data analysis is.
-If you have other scripts and notebooks, explain what those are too.

-[Fill in with notebooks]
+Each notebook contains preprocessing, exploratory data analysis and some insights for the corresponding datasets.

 ## Project Timeline